LexiFi/dead_code_analyzer/docs/methods/METHODS.md

 As explained in the [Class type](./code_constructs/CLASS_TYPE.md) example, the analyzer is currently restricted to not reporting methods declared in class type definitions.

+## Object type

+As explained in the [Object type](./code_constructs/OBJECT_TYPE.md) example, the analyzer is currently restricted to not reporting methods declared in object types.